shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 We need to use `utf8ToHex` because `title` is defined as the `bytes32` type in our contract.

-`rankedItems` creates a list of all published items and sorts it based off of votes.
+`rankedItems` creates a list of all published items and sorts it based off of votes, from most positive to most negative.

 We'll be using these from our Vue components later.